 One of the most valuable things that I’ve acquired in my racing career has been KNOWLEDGE.
 Drag Racing, and I would venture to say all other forms of racing as well, doesn’t exactly come with a how-to guide for participating.
+That’s why finding a racing mentor is key.

 Having not come from one of the genetically-predisposed families that grow up around racing, I came into motorsports with a proverbial blank slate.
 I couldn’t tell you how to do a burnout, or what made a car faster when I started.
 I didn’t know a torque wrench from a crowbar.
 What was instrumental in my personal growth was an insatiable appetite for learning.